carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 > ## Introduce Yourself (2 minutes)
 > While folks are working on subscribing to the channels above,
-> Erin will add you to the private Maintainers Slack channel.
+> I will add you to the private Maintainers Slack channel.
 > Please introduce yourself on that channel, including what lesson you will be maintaining.
 {: .challenge}

 > ## Maintainer Capacity
 > Signing on as a Maintainer is not a lifelong commitment!
-The Carpentries recognises that
+The Carpentries recognizes that
 > this is a volunteer role and is committed to supporting your mental and emotional health.
 > You are always free to step down from the Maintainer role, either permanently or to take a
 > break.
 If you plan to take a short break (a couple of weeks), please let your co-Maintainers know.
 > For longer breaks (a few months or longer), or if you would like to step down
-> permanently, please notify the Curriculum Team so we can find someone else to support the lesson.
+> permanently, please notify the Curriculum Team by emailing team@carpentries.org
+> so we can find someone else to support the lesson.
 >
 > This also applies in reverse!
 If you are not able to get in touch with at least one other Maintainer
 > for your lesson, please get in touch with the Curriculum Team.
 We may need to find more Maintainers to